top of page

 By 1963, there existed an increasingly frustrated group of intelligence operatives who had seen promises they’d made to their assets broken by their commander-in-chief.
 In the Bayous and in south Florida, there were hundreds of CIA-trained and -equipped soldiers and adventurers with no battles to fight, but with a clear idea of who their enemy was.

 Though officially separated from the CIA since 1961, Allen Dulles continued to offer counsel to his former colleagues and others from his Georgetown home as if he had never left.
-Surely, he possessed more influence over the Agency in absentia than John McCone, who had replaced him, possessed as the Director.
+Surely, he possessed more influence over the Agency in absentia than John McCone, who had replaced him, possessed as the nominal Director.

 I believe that Dulles or someone who inhabited his world (Lemnitzer?
 LeMay?
 Bissell?) felt pressed by current events to develop the most daring episode of the Cold War yet – a Northwoods-like event with the President of the United States as its target; a “close encounter” with an assassin’s bullet, which could be blamed on an agent of Castro.
 Surely then Kennedy would realize the folly of tolerating Castro any longer.
 Even were he to continue to demur from any action, the American public and lawmakers, filled with righteous anger, would settle for nothing less than full retaliation.